 MyCTSavings is the state of Connecticut's program designed to give employees access to a retirement savings plan when their employer does not offer a private plan meeting the minimum standards.
 You can read more about state retirement programs at the link below.

 Family & Medical Leave Act

-Connecticut law provides up to 16 weeks of unpaid leave in a 24-month period for eligible employees at an employer with 75 or more employees for certain family- and health- related reasons, such as the birth of a child or to tend to a close relative’s serious health condition.
+In addition to requirements under the federal Family and Medical Leave Act (“FMLA”), Connecticut law provides up to 12 weeks of unpaid leave in a 12-month period for eligible employees at an employer with 1 or more employees for certain family- and health- related reasons, such as the birth of a child or to tend to a close relative’s serious health condition.

 Paid Sick Leave

 Under Connecticut’s Paid Sick Leave law, employers must provide up to 40 hours of sick leave annually for their employees and are required to display a notice (linked below) that details employee rights under the law for employees to view.